Shopify/polaris/src/components/RadioButton/README.md

     yellow are mutually exclusive.
 Red, blue, yellow, red/blue are not mutually exclusive.
   - List options in a rational order that makes logical sense.
+  - Have a default option selected whenever possible.

 ---